-To establish how many records will be scored, click the refresh icon.
+To establish how many records will be scored, click the refresh icon at the bottom of the screen.
 This provides a count of the number of records that will be used to build the model, taking into account the total number of records in the data source and any optional settings you specify.